-All substitution of security collateral shall be approved by the Investment Committee, composed of the Vice-President for Finance and Administration and/or the Comptroller.
+All substitution of security collateral shall be approved by the Vice-President for Finance and Administration and/or the Comptroller Director of Business Services and Cashiers Office.

 In accordance with H.B.
 3459, the College requires the collateral pledged on mortgage-backed securities pledged to the District be in an amount of not less than 110% of the market value of the securities.